CutaneousBioinf/Loopsim/README.md

 ## Tutorial

-Below, you can find a guided walkthrough of the `loopsim` tool.
+Below, you can find a guided walkthrough of the Loopsim tool.

-To follow along with the guided walkthrough, just download the repository and install `loopsim`.
+To follow along with the guided walkthrough, just download the repository and install Loopsim.
-The `loopsim` repository includes all the necessary example files.
+The Loopsim repository includes all the necessary example files.

 1. [Validation](#validation)
 2. [Simulation](#simulation)